deeplearning4j/deeplearning4j/symbolicreasoning.md

 Implementations of symbolic reasoning are called rules engines or expert systems or knowledge graphs (see [Cyc](https://en.wikipedia.org/wiki/Cyc) for one of the longer-running examples); they are essentially piles of nested if-then statements drawing conclusions based on human-readable concepts.

 Imagine how [Turbotax](https://turbotax.intuit.com/) manages to reflect the US tax code -- you tell it how much you earned and how many dependents you have and other contingencies, and it computes the tax you owe by law -- that's an expert system.

-External concepts are added to the system by its programmer-creators.
+External concepts are added to the system by its programmer-creators, and that's more important than it sounds...

 One of the main differences between machine learning and traditional symbolic reasoning is where the learning happens.
 In machine- and deep-learning, the algorithm learns rules as it establishes correlations between inputs and outputs.
 In symbolic reasoning, the rules are created through human intervention.
 That is, to build a symbolic reasoning system, first humans must learn the rules by which two phenomena relate, and then hard-code those relationships into a static program.
 This difference is the subject of a well-known [hacker koan](https://simple.wikipedia.org/wiki/Hacker_koan):